-Joint Statement on Corporate Governance and Corporate Governance Report
+Joint Statement on Corporate Governance

-The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289f of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and fully consolidated Group companies, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Sections 289f and 315a of the HGB in conjunction with Section 289f of the HGB, in order to enable a general statement on the Group's corporate governance principles.
-The Executive Board and Supervisory Board also provide an annual report on corporate governance pursuant to Section 3.10 of the German Corporate Governance Code (GCGC) in the amended version from February 7, 2017 (hereinafter referred to as GCGC 2017) as part of the corporate governance report and publish this in conjunction with the Joint Statement on Corporate Governance.
-In their reports, the Executive Board and the Supervisory Board have, wherever appropriate and possible, taken into consideration the reporting recommendations listed in the amended version of the German Corporate Governance Code (hereinafter referred to as GCGC 2019) decided on December 16, 2019 by the Government Commission.
+The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289f of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and fully consolidated Group companies, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Sections 289f and 315d of the HGB in conjunction with Section 289f of the HGB, in order to enable a general statement on the Group's corporate governance principles.
+In this context, the Executive Board and Supervisory Board report in accordance with Principle 22 of the German Corporate Governance Code in its amended version from December 16, 2019 as published on March 20, 2020 (hereinafter: GCGC 2020) on the corporate governance of the company.

-The term "corporate governance" at Fraport means responsible corporate management and control.
+The term "corporate governance" at Fraport means responsible corporate management and monitoring.
 The objectives of corporate governance at Fraport are long-term economic enhancement and creating as well as strengthening confidence among investors, customers, employees, and the public.
 Good corporate governance therefore has the highest priority at Fraport.
 In this context, efficient collaboration between the Executive Board and the Supervisory Board is as important as protecting shareholders' interests and maintaining open and transparent corporate communications.
-Fraport monitors the national and international developments in this area and regularly reviews its own corporate code, the Fraport Corporate Governance Code, in connection with new legal regulations and revised national and international standards, and modifies it to meet these as required.
+Fraport monitors the national and international developments in this area and regularly reviews its own corporate practices in connection with new legal regulations and revised national and international standards, and modifies it to meet these as required.